 c) Demolition or construction of additions or alterations not visible from a public way; or d) Removal or envelopment by subsequent additions of 50% to 100% of any single exterior wall surface.
 A determination that a building or structure is or is not historically significant made by the commission staff or a designated commission member may be appealed to the full commission by filing a notice of appeal with the commission not later than fifteen (15) days after the written notice that the building or structure is or is not historically significant has been filed with the commissioner.
 Filing the appeal of the determination shall not stay the effect of such determination.
 Following a hearing before the commission, which may, but is not required to be conducted in conjunction with the hearing on whether the building or structure is preferably preserved, the commission shall affirm or reverse the determination and file notice of such determination shall follow the same procedure for such hearing as that set forth in subsection (c)(5) below.
-If the commission fails to conduct a hearing on the appeal of said determination that a building or structure is or is not historically significant shall not abuilding or structure is or is not historically preserved hearing, the commission shall follow the same procedure for such hearing as that set forth in subsection (c)(5) below.
-If the commission fails to conduct a hearing on the appeal of said determination that a building or structure is or is not historically significant shall remain unchanged, and the commissioner shall not issue a demolition permit until the procedural requirements of subsection (c)(5) below have been satisfied.
+If the commission fails to conduct a hearing on the appeal of said determination or fails to rule on the appeal within forty five (45) days from the filing of the appeal, the commissioner shall not issue a demolition permit until the procedural requirements of subsection (c)(5) below have been satisfied.